Land Use Program

 There are four categories under which a property may qualify for a use value assessment.
 Following are general requirements for each classification:

-The qualifying area shall be a minimum of five acres, and must have been devoted, for at least five consecutive years previous, to the production for sale of plant or animal products useful to man, or devoted to another qualifying use.
+The qualifying area shall be a minimum of five acres, and must be devoted to the production for sale of plant or animal products useful to man, or devoted to another qualifying use.
 Applicants must certify that the real estate is being used in a planned program of management and production.

-The qualifying area shall be a minimum of five acres, and must have been devoted, for at least five consecutive years previous, to the production for sale of nursery, greenhouse, cut flowers, plant materials, orchards, vineyards, and small fruit products.
+The qualifying area shall be a minimum of five acres, and must be devoted to the production for sale of nursery, greenhouse, cut flowers, plant materials, orchards, vineyards, and small fruit products.
 Basic provisions that govern Agricultural also apply to Horticultural.

 The qualifying area shall be a minimum of five acres, and conform with the local land use plan.
 Specific standards include providing or preserving for parks or recreational purposes, conservation of land or other natural resources, flood-ways, historic or scenic areas, and assisting in the shaping of the character, direction, and timing of community development, or for the public interest.

 The owner of real estate qualifying under Open-Space must submit an Open- Space Agreement.
 This is a binding accord between the owner and Henrico County, as prescribed under 58.1-3233 of the Code of Virginia.